 Additionally, a shutdown can cause disruptions in sectors of the economy.
-For instance, a Partnership for Public Service report noted that the last government shutdown halted two major Small Business Administration loan programs.
+For instance, a Partnership for Public Service report noted that the last government shutdown (which lasted from December 2018 to January 2019) halted two major Small Business Administration loan programs.
 Those programs typically dispense nearly $200 million a day to small and midsize U.S. businesses; lack of access to such loans hindered business plans and caused economic hardship for thousands of entrepreneurs and their employees.
 Shutdowns also impact regulatory offices like the Alcohol and Tobacco Tax and Trade Bureau within the Department of the Treasury.
-An example: Without the necessary certifications and approvals to operate, production for craft breweries throughout the country stalled, thereby reducing revenue for over 7,300 producers who provide more than 135,000 jobs.
+An example— without the necessary certifications and approvals to operate, production for craft breweries throughout the country stalled, thereby reducing revenue for over 7,300 producers who provide more than 135,000 jobs.

 While programs such as Social Security and Medicare would remain largely unaffected by a government shutdown, other programs and services could be interrupted by the temporary furlough of “nonessential” government staff.
 In 2013, OMB showed that the shutdown that year disrupted scientific research, services for veterans and seniors, and health and safety inspections by the Food and Drug Administration, the Federal Aviation Administration, and the National Transportation Safety Board, among other programs.

-Shutdowns may harm recruitment and retention of quality staff.
+Also, shutdowns may harm recruitment and retention of quality staff.
 Experts interviewed by the Government Accountability Office noted that prolonged shutdowns may alter the perception of federal jobs and reduce the attractiveness of such jobs for younger workers.
-Such perceptions are already apparent in the federal government where, currently, just 6 percent of all permanent, full-time federal employees are under the age of 30; that age group makes up 21 percent of all private sector employees.
+Such perceptions are already apparent in the federal government where, currently, just 7 percent of all permanent, full-time federal employees are under the age of 30; that age group makes up 20 percent of the broader labor market.

 Engaging in fiscal brinksmanship is not an effective way of addressing our nation’s fiscal challenges.
 It delays the tough decisions and has real costs for the budget, the economy, and everyday Americans.
 Instead of governing by crisis, lawmakers should work together to create a long-term plan that addresses the growing mismatch between spending and revenue and puts us on a sustainable fiscal path.